azori3/crud_nsr/README.md

 ### Model
 - you can find the class diagram in cancer-Modal.pdf
+---

 ### Additional Questions
-- you can find my answers in answers.pdf
+- you can find my reflection in answers.pdf